Adeon18/Shift/README.md

 <h1 align="center">Shift: A Rendering Sandbox for Computer Graphics Research</h1>

+# NOTE: Shift is currently under big rewrite to be API agnostic so the main branch is unvalid.
+Go to develop to see the Shift 1.0 state

 Shift is a modern rendering engine based on the **Vulkan API** that was designed for the graphics programmers to learn, practice, research, and optimize various rendering techniques.